visionarycoder/VisualStudio.2022.EmptySolution/.github/copilot-instructions.md

 #### Communication Restrictions

-- Clients can only call Managers.
+- Clients can communicate with Managers.
-- A client can call more than one Manager.
+- Clients can not communicate with Engines or Accessors.
+- Managers can communicate with Engines and Accessors.
+- Managers can not communicate with Clients or other Managers.
+- When a manager needs to communicate with another manager, it should do so through a message bus to avoid any coupling between the managers.
 - Managers can call Engines and Accessors.
-- Managers can not call Clients or other Managers.
 - Engines can call Accessors.
 - Engines can not call Clients, Managers or other Engines.
+- Accessors are the only way to interact with Data persistence.
 - Accessors can not call Clients, Managers or Engines.
-- Accessors are the only way to interact with Data objects.
+- Accessors can interact with the file system, databases, or external services such as remote APIs.

 #### Cross-Cutting Concerns
+- By definition, cross-cutting concerns are aspects of a program that affect multiple modules.
+These concerns are often difficult to separate from the rest of the system.
+Examples include logging, security, and error handling.
+These libraries and utilities may be used by any component in the ecosystem.

 ##### Logging and Monitoring
 - Implement centralized logging using a framework like Serilog or NLog.